 Comparison with earlier films

 Old comes across as a much-improved version of The Happening.
 Both tell of a bunch of random, regular people trying to figure out and deal with a suddenly insane situation and an invisible, deadly enemy, and Old is not seldom referencing the earlier film, as we shall see later.
-Whereas The Happening was never able to fully reconcile its absurd and serious aspects – the even earlier Lady in the Water, another work about a collective figuring things out, is often compartmentalised: scenes with the hero and sea nymph are serious, with the silliness largely assigned to the other tenants of the apartment building – the tone of Old manages to make silly and serious almost constantly co-exist in the same moment, much more confidently and meaningfully.
+Whereas The Happening was never able to fully reconcile its absurd and serious aspects – the even earlier Lady in the Water, another work with the meta aspect of a collective figuring things out, is often compartmentalised: scenes with the hero and sea nymph are serious, with the silliness largely assigned to the other tenants of the apartment building – the tone of Old manages to make silly and serious almost constantly co-exist in the same moment, much more confidently and meaningfully.
 He did the same in The Visit.
 Another similarity with The Happening is the lack of past trauma among the leads, otherwise so prevalent in Shyamalan.

 Old is nevertheless a challenging film.
 Even with intense familiarity with Shyamalan’s work, this author after a certain point struggled to cope with its sheer number of moving parts and the escalating chaos, and a second viewing was necessary to make things fall into place.
 Having scrupulously avoided any foreknowledge, I was not even aware of the central ageing gimmick and had to take that in stride as well.